All you need to know about Sitejet domains

 Register Sitejet domains

-- Click on "More" for the respective website project
+- Click on "Actions" in the Detail View of the respective website project

 Activating an SSL Certificate